Site Logo

 Polars is a tool for tabular data manipulation in Python - it’s an alternative to Pandas.

-The example below demonstrates query optimization.
 Let’s start with a dataset of three columns:

 import polars as pl